Norton le Moors Primary Academy - Organisations

 • Discussions with the class teacher.

-• During parents’ evenings.
+• During parents evenings.

-• During discussions with Mrs Nelson (SENCO).
+• During discussions with Mrs Daley, or other professionals.

 What do I do if I want to make a complaint?

-At The Inspirational Learning Academies Trust, we all work very hard to build positive relationships with parents and try to enter into a partnership to ensure each child reaches their full potential and is well prepared for secondary school life at the end of their primary education.
-Our aim is to deal with issues and problems before they become a 'complaint'.
-However there is a clear protocol to follow if necessary and the steps to follow and their outcome are outlined in this document (which can be located on the academy's website).
-If any parents are unhappy with the education that their child is receiving, or have any concerns relating to the school, we encourage them to talk to the child's class teacher immediately.
+If any parents are unhappy with the education that their child is receiving, or have any concerns relating to the school, we encourage them to talk to the child’s class teacher immediately.
 There is no doubt that if a concern is shared with the class teacher they can either reassure worried parents or together devise steps to take to address the concern.
 Parents must never worry about sharing their concerns with the class teacher.
 They will always be taken seriously and due consideration given to a mutually agreeable resolution.

-We promise we will always be fair, open and honest when dealing with any complaint and to deal with them as swiftly as possible.
-Our focus will always be on the child and what is best for them.
 Whilst we will take any complaint seriously at any time, we believe that complaints can be dealt with much more effectively if the issue is brought to the attention of the academy staff as soon as possible.
 We therefore suggest that the complaint should be within 5 working days of the issue/ incident.
 Historic complaints, particularly regarding members of staff/ leaders who are no longer at the academy, may be more difficult to resolve, particularly if a concern was not raised at the time.
-However any issue, particularly issues regarding safeguarding will always be followed up through the complaints process.
+However, any issue, particularly issues regarding safeguarding will always be followed up through the complaints process.

 What other support Is available to parents and how can I contact them?